| Twentieth Dynasty It is only in passing that reference can be made to the buildings erected by

 that taxes had been unjustifiably exacted from him on two holdings for

+which he disclaimed all responsibility.
 The tomb of Ramesses IV is of special interest because a plan of it, giving

 the exact dimensions, is preserved on a papyrus in the Turin Museum.
 The